 But how much cannabis in a person’s body is enough to be considered impaired?

 According to Ohio law, a person is considered “per se” impaired based on the following levels of THC:

 - Two ng/ml (nanograms per milliliter) of THC in the driver’s blood or 10 ng/ml of THC in the driver’s urine

 - 50 ng/ml of THC metabolite in the driver’s blood or 35 ng/ml in the driver’s urine

 - Any signs of impairment and five ng/ml of marijuana metabolite concentrate in the driver’s blood or 15 ng/ml in the driver’s urine

-Remember, THC metabolite can stay in a person’s bloodstream for a maximum of three days.
-In addition, metabolite can be detected in a person’s urine for up to one month.
+Remember, THC metabolites can stay in a person’s bloodstream for a maximum of three days.
+In addition, metabolites can be detected in a person’s urine for up to one month.

 Obviously, a blood or urine test must be performed.
 But if both tests are unavailable, law enforcement must establish probable cause by administering field sobriety tests.

 If you have been charged with drugged driving in Cleveland, contact Patituce & Associates today at (440) 709-8088 and schedule a free case evaluation.